OliviaZhu26/Single_virion_seq/README.md

 Create individual folders for each sample.

 1. Run reference genome picker.
-(Written to identify most likely HBV genotype.
-Skip this if appropriate reference is known.)
+(Written to identify closest HBV genotype.
+Skip this if an appropriate reference is known.)

     command: ./refPick.sh fastq_file.list ref_genomes.list data_directory/

-    Output file 02_mismatches.txt will summarize % mismatches to each reference tested.
+    fastq_file.list should have each fastq file location and name on a new line. ref_genomes.list should have each reference fasta on a new line.
+Output file 02_mismatches.txt summarizes % mismatches to each reference tested.

 2. Run BAsE-Seq aligner.
 (Using closest Genotype as identified above.)